 Developing athletes with a disability to experience competitive snowboarding from grassroots to the national level.

 This workshop is designed for the individual, parent, guardian, friend, volunteer, or interested party to help facilitate the development of adaptive snowboarders.
-In this course, participants are learning to become the coach, mentor, leader, instructor, and teacher for athletes with disabilities.
+In this course, participants are learning to become coaches, mentors, leaders, instructors, and teachers for athletes with disabilities.
 The focus is on learning to work with athletes who are brand new to the sport or are still learning basic skills.

 This workshop was created as an introduction to adaptive snowboard teaching techniques but does not replace the skills gained within the CASI system.
 CASI level 1 is highly recommended in combination with this workshop as the building blocks to working with disabled snowboarders.
 This community stream coaching pathway does not require any portfolio pieces however ‘Making Ethical Decisions” is highly recommended.

-Important: Coaches who have only completed Adaptive Fundamentals Workshop will obtain an “In Training” status, however they are not yet qualified as a “Trained Coach”.
-Rather, Adaptive Fundamentals should be seen as a specialized and complementary addition to their existing Comp Intro or CASI Level One credentials.
+Important: Coaches who have only completed the Adaptive Fundamentals Workshop will obtain an “In Training” status, however, they are not yet qualified as a “Trained Coach”.
+Rather, Adaptive Fundamentals should be seen as a specialized and complementary addition to their existing Comp Intro or CASI Level One credential.